maxutility2011/ezLiveStreaming/README.md

 ```
 "Drm": {
-    "disable_clear_key": false,
+    "disable_clear_key": 0,
     "Protection_system": "FairPlay",
     "Protection_scheme": "cbcs"
 },
 ```
-Particularly we must set *disable_clear_key* to false in order to use clear-key protection scheme.
+Particularly we must set *disable_clear_key* to 0 in order to use clear-key protection scheme.
 Supporting a full DRM workflow requires integration with 3rd party DRM services which I am happy to work on if sponsorship is provided.
 Currently, only video variants are DRM-protected, audio variants are not.

 To play the clear-key DRM-protected HLS stream, I used the Shaka player demo (https://shaka-player-demo.appspot.com/demo) and configured key_id and key .
 I simply added the following section to the Shaka player "extra config" section,
 ```